 - TV episode featuring Schneider airs on Fox: "One Smart Person with Greg Gutfeld" (see below to watch).

-- Featured on Neil DeGrasse Tyson's TV show, Star Talk, on National Geographic.
+- Featured on the program, Star Talk, (the National Geographic Channel).
 With Teddy from Westworld.

 - Interview at Edge.org: "The Future of the Mind."

 - Schneider's project with NASA is the subject of an episode on PBS TV (click here).

 - Schneider in the new film: Supersapiens (click here for the trailer).

 - Schneider's trade book, Artificial You: AI and the Future of Your Mind, is now in press (blurb here).

 - New Scientific American piece on emergent spacetime and the hard problem of consciousness.

 - Ernest Mach Workshop in Prague to feature Schneider's forthcoming book.

 - Schneider's test for AI consciousness (with Ed Turner) is discussed in the April 2018 cover story of Smithsonian Magazine.